Krishna Pada Roy: Career

 In April 2015, Roy was promoted from deputy commissioner to additional deputy inspector general of police.
 He launched a new format for filing general diaries with the Dhaka Metropolitan Police.
 He investigated the murder of Niloy Chatterjee.

 In 2017, Roy was the joint commissioner of crime in the Dhaka Metropolitan Police.
 His team investigated the son of the owner of Apan Jewellers for rape at the Raintree Hotel in Dhaka.

-Roy spoke at the launch of JOY, a mobile application developed by Ministry of Women and Children Affairs for women to report violence against them and seek aid from law enforcement, at the Bangladesh Shishu Academy.
+Roy spoke at the launch of JOY, a mobile application developed by the Ministry of Women and Children Affairs for women to report violence against them and seek aid from law enforcement, at the Bangladesh Shishu Academy.
 In November 2018, Roy was promoted to deputy inspector general of police.

-In 2019, Roy led the police action to arrest those involved with the Murder of Abrar Fahad.
+In 2019, Roy led the police action to arrest those involved with the murder of Abrar Fahad.

-On 29 July 2020, Roy was the additional police commissioner of Dhaka Metropolitan Police of crime when a bomb exploded at Pallabi Police Station under his command.
+On 29 July 2020, Roy was the additional police commissioner of the Dhaka Metropolitan Police of crime when a bomb exploded at Pallabi Police Station under his command.
 The bomb was hidden in a weight scale seized by the police as evidence.
-The Islamic State claimed responsibility for the explosion which the government denied.
-He praised the Bangladesh Police and the government for increasing the posts for senior officers which he said would help reduce crime in Dhaka.
-He told the media that criminals were using face mask requirement during the COVID-19 pandemic in Bangladesh to hide their identity.
+The Islamic State claimed responsibility for the explosion, which the government denied.
+He praised the Bangladesh Police and the government for increasing the posts for senior officers, which he said would help reduce crime in Dhaka.
+He told the media that criminals were using the face mask requirement during the COVID-19 pandemic in Bangladesh to hide their identity.

-On 18 July 2022, Roy was appointed the commissioner of Chattogram Metropolitan Police.
+On 18 July 2022, Roy was appointed the commissioner of the Chattogram Metropolitan Police.
 He was serving as the additional police commissioner of Dhaka Metropolitan Police.
 He replaced Saleh Mohammad Tanvir, who was appointed director of Central Police Hospital.
 In October, he led raids before a Bangladesh Nationalist Party rally but denied allegations that he was targeting Bangladesh Nationalist Party activists.

-Roy was sent to forced retirement after the fall of the Sheikh Hasina led Awami League government in August 2024.
+Roy was sent to forced retirement after the fall of the Sheikh Hasina-led Awami League government in August 2024.